How To Time Contractions In Early Labor (And When To Go To The Hospital)

 - Keep doing this for a while to see if they fall into some sort of regular pattern.
 If not, take a break and then try again later.

-As far as when to head to the hospital, your doctor or midwife may have already given you specific instructions, but if they haven’t (or if the instructions are based on contractions), make your way to the hospital or birthing center when your contractions are three to five minutes apart, lasting between 45 and 60 seconds over a one-hour period if it’s your first delivery.
-For those who have been through it before, you can wait until your contractions are five to seven minutes apart (still lasting between 45 and 60 seconds each). every three to five minutes and last for 45 seconds to 60 seconds each over the course of at least an hour if this is your first baby.
+Knowing how to identify and track contractions is extremely helpful, but it’s also important to know when to high-tail it to the emergency room.
+As far as when to head to the hospital, your doctor or midwife may have already given you specific instructions.
+If they haven’t (or if the instructions are based on contractions), make your way to the hospital or birthing center when your contractions are three to five minutes apart, lasting between 45 and 60 seconds over a one-hour period if it’s your first delivery.
+For those who have been through it before, you can wait until your contractions are five to seven minutes apart (still lasting between 45 and 60 seconds each).